Programs & Degrees

 - Require 12-15 pages of polished writing.

-- Two short essays.
+- Two major essays.

 - A persuasive writing project of at least six pages that includes at least four cited sources documented according to MLA style.